ghc-proposals/proposals/proposals/0000-likelihood-annotations.rst

  - Data type definitions of Sum Types.

 Uses where the requirements are not satisfied will result in warnings similar to the ones from bad UNPACK pragmas.
-Likelyhood values must be >= 0.
+Likelihood values must be >= 0.

 Case expressions: